 This question is asked to make the people think about what their real reason for fasting had been.
-It can be translated as a statement.
+If it would be helpful in your language, you could express this question as a statement.
 Alternate translation: "you were not really fasting for me."
-(See: Rhetorical Question) When you ate and drank This could mean: (1) when they feasted and drank when celebrating religious festivals or (2) when they ate and drank whenever they were not fasting.
-ULT 6 When you ate and drank, did you not eat and {drink for yourselves}? did you not eat and drink for yourselves?
+(See: Rhetorical Question (p.313)) (See: Rhetorical Question (p.313)) When you ate and drank This could mean: (1) when they feasted and drank when celebrating religious festivals or (2) when they ate and drank whenever they were not fasting. did you not eat and drink for yourselves?